DEADLINE EXTENDED: Monday, April 29, 2019 @ 5:00pm

 Life Between Umbrellas: Public Space in a Rainy City

-Starting in Fall 2018, the Vancouver Public Space Network (VPSN) will hold a “design ideas” competition that encourages ideas on ways to improve public space and public life during Vancouver’s rainy months.
+Starting in Spring 2019, the Vancouver Public Space Network (VPSN) will hold a “design ideas” competition that encourages ideas on ways to improve public space and public life during Vancouver’s rainy months.
 The initiative is called Life Between Umbrellas, and it aims to respond to the many challenges and opportunities associated with the wet-weather months by encouraging the generation of ideas for rain-friendly public spaces.

 By rain-friendly, we mean public spaces that, among other things, are:

 - Rich in public life - Supporting and enhancing a broad array of opportunities and activities during the wet weather, including public gathering, social, cultural, and democratic activities, and in general, vibrant, well-utilized public spaces

 - Sustainable - Recognizing rain as a resource; responding to the challenges of storm-water and infrastructure loading; providing attention to green design, habitat, landscape, and hydrologic opportunities, with a view to environmental sustainability

 - Good for the economy – Seeing rain as an opportunity to support the local economy and entrepreneurialism

 - Health-promoting and equitable – Responding to challenges posed by social isolation and inequitable access to rain-protected space; ensuring social well-being during seasons where physical and mental health can be affected by the weather